 Our experienced professionals are equipped to assess and diagnose periodontal disease in children.
 We offer effective treatment options tailored to your child’s specific needs.
 Early detection and intervention are crucial in managing gum disease and preserving your child’s oral health.

 There are three primary types of gum disease that can affect children: gingivitis, periodontitis, and advanced periodontitis.

 Gingivitis is the initial stage of gum disease and typically occurs due to the accumulation of plaque on the teeth and gums.
 Plaque is a sticky film composed of food particles, bacteria, and saliva.
 If not removed, plaque can harden into tartar, leading to inflammation of the gums and easy bleeding.

-- Periodontitis.
-Periodontitis is more severe than gingivitis.
-It occurs when the gums are chronically inflamed and pull away from the teeth.
-This creates pockets where bacteria can grow and destroy the tissues that support the teeth.
+Periodontitis is a more severe form of gum disease that develops when the gums become chronically inflamed and start to recede from the teeth.
+This creates pockets where bacteria can thrive and cause damage to the supporting tissues of the teeth.

 If you think your child may have gum disease, see a pediatric gum specialist right away.
 Early treatment can help prevent the condition from worsening and causing irreversible damage.
-At Nia Pediatric Dentistry and Orthodontics, we offer services for children of all ages, including periodontal cleaning, grafting for pediatric gum recession, and treatment for gum disease.
-Call (770) 800-8986 to request an appointment at our two office locations in Marietta and Canton, GA.
+We have two convenient office locations and can be contacted at (770) 479-9999 to schedule an appointment at either practice.